pajenegod's blog

 Hi Codeforces!

 This is a blog about a really cool folklore technique that seems to have been forgotten over time.
-I currently only know of one place where it is mentioned on the internet, https://www.algonotes.com/en/minimal-memory-dp/, which is a tutorial for a problem called Matchings https://dmoj.ca/problem/ontak2010sko from a POI training camp in 2010.
+I currently only know of one place where it is mentioned on the internet, https://www.algonotes.com/en/minimal-memory-dp/, which is a tutorial by monsoon for his problem "Matchings" https://dmoj.ca/problem/ontak2010sko from a POI training camp in 2010 (see this for more information).
 But I've heard that this technique is even older than that.
 I originally learnt of this technique a couple of years back when I was digging through the fastest submissions on 321-C - Ciel the Commander and I saw it being used in a submission 9076307 by Marcin_smu from 2014.
 I don't know if there is a name for this technique, so I've decided to call it the XOR Linked Tree because of its close connection to XOR linked lists https://en.wikipedia.org/wiki/XOR_linked_list.

 The idea: